4k1k0/blog/content/_index.md

 I code, setup Linux servers and deploy software to the web.

 I work mostly with Go and Node.js.
-I used to code in PHP 😳 and I know a little bit of Rust, Elixir and C++ (along with other programming languages)....
+I used to code in PHP 😳 and I know a little bit of Rust, Elixir and C++ (along with other programming languages).

-alv
-alv
-alv
-alv
-alv
-alv